Posted on October 20th, 2017

-As asbestos is very toxic when it is cut, grinded, or just worn out, anyone in close proximity is at risk of inhaling or ingesting its tiny fibers, which can easily get stuck in the lungs and result in dangerous pulmonary disease such as mesothelioma, pulmonary fibrosis, or lung cancer.
-These diseases were well-documented throughout the years by individuals who claimed financial compensation by filing a lawsuit against the liable companies or a claim with their asbestos trust funds.
+As asbestos is very toxic when it is cut, grinded, or just worn out, anyone in close proximity is at risk of inhaling or ingesting its tiny fibers, which can easily get stuck in the lungs and result in dangerous pulmonary diseases such as mesothelioma, pulmonary fibrosis, or lung cancer.
+These diseases were well-documented throughout the years by individuals who claimed financial compensation by filing a claim against one or more asbestos trust funds.
 Some of the top chemical plants in the United States which have a rich history as defendants in asbestos exposure cases initiated by former employees who developed serious diseases are:

 Undoubtedly, asbestos consumption has decreased substantially over recent decades in the U.S. However, while new uses of asbestos are strictly forbidden, the manufacturing of products that have historically contained this carcinogenic mineral continues to be allowed in the country.
 Therefore, chemical plant employees may still encounter asbestos in the workplace.